AXA plans to list U.S. insurance, asset management business in 2018

 Buberl, who took over as CEO of Europe's second largest asset manager last year, has ruled out major acquisitions and pledged to improve profits through higher prices and cost-cutting.

-A London-based analyst put a valuation of 13.4 billion euros ($14.6 billion) on the U.S. business, equivalent to more than a fifth of AXA's market capitalisation.
+A London-based analyst put a valuation of 13.4 billion euros ($14.6 billion) on the U.S. business, equivalent to more than a fifth of AXA's market capitalization.

 The proceeds of the IPO would be reinvested in businesses such as health insurance, savings products that do not tie up too much capital, property and casualty insurance.
 Some of the cash could also be returned to shareholders, AXA added.